People leave churches for all kinds of reasons: job relocation, moving across town, death, and sometimes church members simply change churches.

 For example, pin pictures of the new and improved children’s space to encourage parents to bring their kids.

-Instagram has become another dominant force online and many organizations use it to share information in a picture or video format.
+Instagram has become another dominant online platform, and many organizations use it to share information in pictures or video formats.

 For example, post a video snippet of the youth meeting to show its effectiveness.